sciZer0/7/v/README.md

 Importantly, from day one, the blockchain has over **100 million people** equally owning the blockchain's native token.

-*There are ideas/solutions on how to absolutely-cheaply get over 100,000,000 unique people with their Public Addresses for the token airdrop, and on how about 2,000,000 of those people might become an especially-powerful driving-force of the blockchain.*
+*There are ideas/solutions on how to absolutely-cheaply get over 100,000,000 unique people with their Public Addresses for the fair token-airdrop, and on how about 2,000,000 of those people might become an especially-powerful driving-force of the blockchain.*

-As its native token the blockchain has  a revolutionary native token, namely,

-**the permissionless, cheapest-to-globally-transfer token with the powerfully-increasing scarcity**.
+As its native token the blockchain has **the permissionless, cheapest-to-globally-transfer token with the powerfully-increasing scarcity**.

 In other words, the permissionless, cheapest-to-globally-transfer token with the powerfully-decreasing total supply.

-The blockchain provides more democracy and more fairness, hopefully making the system as whole more suitable for the future, for the next generations.
+The blockchain provides more democracy and more fairness, hopefully making the whole system more suitable for the future, for the next generations.

 The U blockchain is simultaneously: